 Colin had been preparing to matriculate into a typical classroom before schools shut down.

-"We have not received any further guidance from the State Education Department," he wrote at the time.
+"We have not received any further guidance from the State Education Department," he wrote.
 "We cannot make an independent decision to reopen lacking clear guidance from these agencies; to do so would risk our license, funding and future operational capacity."